tldr-pages/tldr/pages/linux/iw.md

 `iw reg get`

-- Show help for all commands:
+- Display help for all commands:

 `iw help`